OGscamp/OGscamp/README.md

 # 💫 About Me:
 Hello, I'm Jason!
 I am a Computer Science student at California State University, Fullerton.
+I am working towards my goal of becoming a full-stack developer and this is where I'll be putting some of my projects.
+Hopefully my account doesn't look too boring.

 ## 🌐 Socials: